gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 will be implemented in terms of *load*, *store*, and *atomic operations*.

+---

 - If we have a program snippet without tasks, such as `X; Y;`, where _X_ and _Y_ are memory operations, then _X <<sub>p</sub> Y_.

+---

 - The program `X; begin{Y}; Z;` implies _X <<sub>p</sub> Y_.
 However,
   there is no particular relationship between _Y_ and _Z_ in program order.

+#### Implementation Notes

+Currently the comm layer doesn't do anything when parent tasks create children, although if it had the opportunity to do so it could be beneficial to delay some actions until that point.
+The runtime memory consistency interface contains a `chpl_rmem_consist_release()` function which is currently called at that point, among others, but only when remote caching is enabled.
+This could be enabled for comm=ofi also

+---

 - The program `t = begin{Y}; waitFor(t); Z;` implies _Y <<sub>p</sub>
   Z_.

+---

 - _X <<sub>p</sub> Y_ and _Y <<sub>p</sub> Z_ imply _X <<sub>p</sub>
   Z_.